What is the role of a PR Agency?

 Adoni Media is an award-winning Public Relations agency, that works with a range of ASX-listed corporates, private companies, government, and leading charities.
-Our Founder and Managing Director Leisa Goddard believes client feedback and results should be key criteria for businesses when choosing a PR Agency.
+Our Founder and Managing Director Leisa Goddard believes client feedback and results should be the key criteria for businesses when choosing a PR Agency.

 “We work to become an extension of our client’s team and that means taking the time to understand their business which builds trust and confidence,” Ms Goddard said.

 “I have always believed word-of-mouth referrals are the most powerful, and they have helped drive our continued growth and success since 2012,” she said.

 What results can you expect from PR?